marcmalliate/My-Portfolio/README.md

 # Marc Malliate's Portfolio

 ## About this Assignment
 This website will showcase my work that I produce over the duration of this course.
-So far I have only used HTML and CSS.
 This webpage will improve as my skills and knowledge grows.

 So far it has the following features:
 1. My new, a recent photo of me and links to sections about me, my work and my contact details.